We have a love for the city of Detroit and wanted to combine our love with Dr. George's love of anthropology – the result is this website.

 I was born in Queens, New York and spent my best years growing up in Columbus Ohio, Brooklyn New York and St. Thomas, U.S. Virgin Islands.
 I had the pleasure of working in all kinds of industries throughout my life and lived and visited places far and near.
 As an Air Force veteran, I was fortunate enough to be stationed in Western Germany (in Rhineland-Palatinate) at the Bitburg Air Base.
 I lived off base and was able to truly experience German culture for five years.
 In Europe, I traveled to England, Switzerland, Italy, Croatia, Belgium, Luxemburg and France.
 While in Germany during the height of the Cold War in 1985, I experienced President Ronald Reagan’s visit to Bitburg and saw the dismantling of the Berlin Wall.

 Outside of the military, I worked on Wall Street before coming to the Detroit area in 1992 to manage a small cable company.
 It is here I met my wife and became a born again Detroiter.
-After working in cable for seven years, I joined General Motors where I eventually retired from after 17 years.
+After working in cable for seven years, I joined General Motors where I eventually retired.
 Now my days are filled with gardening, golfing, painting, music, and supporting Dr. Detroit!